 Greece's retail trade growth accelerated to 10.1 percent year-on-year in September 2021, from a downwardly revised 5.3 percent in the previous month, boosted by sales of apparel, footwear, cosmetics and pharmaceuticals.
 Trade has been growing strongly since April, when the country allowed retail shops to reopen following many months of restrictions to curb the spread of the coronavirus pandemic.
 On a monthly basis, retail sales increased by 2.2 percent in September. source: National Statistical Service of Greece

 Retail Sales YoY in Greece averaged -0.34 percent from 2001 until 2021, reaching an all time high of 39.80 percent in April of 2021 and a record low of -24.60 percent in April of 2020.
 This page provides the latest reported value for - Greece Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Retail Sales YoY in Greece is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Greece to stand at 2.16 in 12 months time.
-In the long-term, the Greece Retail Sales YoY is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Retail Sales YoY in Greece is expected to be 9.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Greece Retail Sales YoY is projected to trend around 3.20 percent in 2022 and 2.30 percent in 2023, according to our econometric models.